TNK2718/connect4_chainer/README.md

 # connect4_chainer
-Play connect4 with AI trained with DQN
+Play connect4 with AI trained with DQN.
+Implemented using chainer-rl.